 Fighting back tears, I turned to the closet, already sure my search there would fare no better but refusing to give up.
 On one side I was surprised to find all my work jackets, slacks, skirts and blouses intact.
 Yet all my casual wear was gone, replaced by other things.
 As I shied away from leather items and slick black and white plastic get-ups, I noticed a box half hidden in the back.
 Not daring to hope, I pounced on it.
 The word ‘useless’ had been written on the side in my handwriting.
 I’d never seen it before.

 Opening it flooded me with instant comfort.
 I’d found my non-work clothes—some of them, anyway.
 At the moment that didn’t matter, I was just thrilled to find something I knew without a doubt belonged to me, the ‘me’ I’d known all my life, not whatever or whoever I’d been for the last three months.

 Because that really was the only explanation, wasn’t it?
 That I’d been someone else.
 Despite the fact it still made no sense whatsoever.

 But I couldn’t deal with that, not at the moment.
 It was hard enough just swallowing the fact I’d somehow lost three months of my life.
 The likelihood I might be insane would have to wait.

 After dragging out the box from the closet, I put things back where they belonged, kicking or throwing the other stuff toward the tiny trashcan in the corner.
-Some Hanes for Her and my flannel pajamas worked wonderful magic on my frightened soul.
+Some Hanes for Her and my flannel pajamas worked beautiful magic on my frightened soul.
 Going to the hall closet, I grabbed one of the extra blankets I kept there and headed for the living room.
-No way was I spending the night in that metallic four poster bed.
+No way was I spending the night in that metallic four-poster bed.